ninthwave

 1. Install Ninthwave:

-brew install ninthwave-sh/tap/ninthwave
+brew install ninthwave-io/tap/ninthwave

 nw init # in a repo